XxX-Sahil-XxX/JSON_Server/README.md

 # JSON_Server
-Setting up basic JSON server
+Setting up basic JSON server and creating a blog with several features.